 Effects of hearing loss

 As we get older, our hearing deteriorates.
 This is usually a gradual process.

 No matter what the cause, hearing loss affects each person differently.
-Most people find that background noise prevents them from hearing speech clearly in social situations and others can struggle to hear a particular family member’s voice; no two people are exactly the same in what they can and cannot hear.
+Most people find that background noise prevents them from hearing speech clearly in social situations.
+Others can struggle to hear a particular family member’s voice.
+No two people are exactly the same in what they can and cannot hear.

 One of the ways that people manage their hearing problems is through wearing hearing aids.
 As well as this, there are several important social considerations.
-This leaflet will suggest ways to address these elements and improve your hearing and communication.
+Below we suggest ways to address these elements and improve your hearing and communication.

 Think about the people you communicate with at home and when you are out.
 Who are the most important people you want to be able to hear and in what situations?

 Take a look at the examples below, which show a number of situations where hearing loss can be putting a strain on relationships.
 Are any of these familiar to you?
 By thinking about your own daily communication it can really help to focus on where you need the most help with your hearing.

 Hearing loss situations

 My husband is always moaning at me to turn the television down.
 It gets me down.